codingfatale/codingfatale/README.md

 ## What I'm currently working on
  I'm currently updating existing projects and learning new skills.
-I'm learning on devops,automation, and security.
-I also have a few writing projects in the works.
+I'm learning on DevOps, automation, and security.
+I also have a blog.

  ## Follow me on